Ninzore/matrix_calculation_and_neuralNet_in_C/README.md

 12. matrix addition
 13. matrix substraction
 14. multiply with a scalar
+15. array multiplication (star multiply * in numpy)
-15. inner product
+16. inner product
-16. dot product
+17. dot product
-17. to do: inverse matrix
+18. to do: inverse matrix
-18. to do: cross product
+19. to do: cross product
-19. sum of each member in a matrix
+20. sum of each member in a matrix
-20. sum of the exponential of each member in a matrix
+21. sum of the exponential of each member in a matrix

 ## some activation functions
 1. sigmoid